sategie/Taste-of-Naija/README.md

     - Lighthouse was used to test the project using the following criteria: Performance, Accessibility, Best Practices and SEO.

+    - The colors and fonts chosen are easy to read by users.

-    - It was used on Google Chrome in Incognito mode to test the Home, Menu and Feedback pages.
+    - Lighthouse was used on Google Chrome in Incognito mode to test the Home, Menu and Feedback pages for the above mentioned criteria.

  ![Screenshot of Home page testing results on Lighthouse](/documentation/testing/lighthouse-testing-home.png)